Idioms starting with the letter "G"

 - You better step on it if you want to mail the letter by 5 PM.

-- You’re done?
-Yeah, I stepped on the gas and finished it an hour ago.
+- You’re finished?
+Yeah, I stepped on the gas and completed it an hour ago.

 shift gears / switch gears: to suddenly stop what you’re doing and do something else.

 - She’d been working in accounting for several years but decided to switch gears and try out sales.